russell-t/arpspoof/README.md

 sudo python3 httpspoof.py <victim ip> <word to replace> <replacement word>
 ```
 **Note:** the word to replace and replacement word must have the same number of characters

-# On the victim computer associated with "victim ip":

-Access a http website.